BlockChainIdentityVault/confirm-iOS-SnapFill-SDK/README.md

 ### Configure

+*Note: if you have not yet run the sample, please skip to the bottom of this README first.
+After performing either the **Running The Sample On The Device** or the **Running The Sample On The Simulator** section, you may return here.*

 The first step is to authenticate the `SnapFill` object with the API key you received from [Confirm.io](http://confirm.io/).
 This will remove the watermark on the default scan UI, and also allow you to set your own custom scan overlay.
 You can do this by calling `configure:completion:` with your API key and optional completion block.
 We strongly recommend storing your API key in the `AppDelegate` implementation, rather than a property list, and calling `configure:` from `application:didFinishLaunchingWithOptions:`:

 ```objective-c